versa-protocol/schema/README.md

 # Versa Protocol Schema

+**Warning: While the Versa schema is considered stable, certain down-stream artifacts such as the Rust crate may not be.**

 There are broadly two kinds of types represented in this repository: Protocol Bindings and Purchase Details

 **Note, NPM packages, including the TypeScript bindings, are maintained here: https://github.com/versa-protocol/js**